 The most important thing is to do your research beforehand and choose responsibly.

-How Your Choice of Monitor Influences Your Work
+How Does Your Choice of Monitor Influence Your Work?

 Accuracy of Color Reproduction